cleancodelover/book-store/README.md

 # Step 7 - To Sign Up
   - Thankfully, swagger usually sort his APIs so you will have to scroll down to "Users Section",
-  - Expand the "Post" endpoint /users, the model is there with all the required field to signup.
+  - Expand the endpoint "/users" with the verb "Post", the model is there with all the required field to signup.
   - The password must contain letters and numbers with special characters, upper and lower case.
 I can help you with one "Pa$$w00rd".
   - Fill the fields and click on "Execute", right in your browser, it will send the request to the API and return success message.